frederic-perez/AmE-dictionary/data/idioms.md

 __gaga__
 __gain ground__
 __gain momentum__ (gather momentum) To move faster. _The wagon gathered/gained momentum as it rolled down the hill._
+__Galentine’s Day__ _informal_ [:scroll: Blend of _gal_ + _Valentine’s Day_, originally the title and subject of the 16th episode of the second season of the American comedy television series _Parks and Recreation_, first broadcast in 2010.]
+A day on which women hold a party around the time of Saint Valentine’s Day, typically on February 13.
 __gallows humor__ :dart: Humorous treatment of a grave or dire situation. :es: humor negro
+__galvanize (one) into action__ To induce or cause one to start doing something.
 __game changer__ :three::hammer:
 __game face__ __2__ An expression of stoicism intended to mask one’s emotions or intentions. _John put his game face on as soon as I started to break up with him, so I can’t really tell how he took the new._
 __game of chicken__